 Will the US Navy surge production for OTH-WS missile?

-USS Fitzgerald fires a NSM.
+USS Fitzgerald fires a Naval Strike Missile.
 (Photo: US Navy)

-The US Navy’s (USN) Naval Sea Systems Command (NAVSEA) recently published a sources sought notice to identify qualified suppliers capable of providing design agent support and manufacturing components of the Over the Horizon – Weapons System (OTH-WS).
+The US Navy’s (USN) Naval Sea Systems Command (NAVSEA) published a sources sought notice last month to identify qualified suppliers capable of providing design agent support and manufacturing components of the Over the Horizon – Weapons System (OTH-WS).

-According to the document, the Navy seeks providers “capable of supplying 516 quantities of Encanistered Missiles (EM) under a firm fixed price (FFP) contract to replenish
+According to the document, the navy seeks providers “capable of supplying 516 quantities of Encanistered Missiles (EM) under a firm fixed price (FFP) contract

 Already have an account?
 Log in